Skip to content

 But I probably don’t need to educate most Streetsblog Chicago readers about the more problematic aspects of Lopez’s decade-plus tenure at City Hall.
 Those range from his involvement in planning and defending the ICE crackdowns – despite the fact his own great-grandfather and husband were undocumented immigrants – to his proposal for “Ed Burke Day,” not long before the 14th Ward alder was convicted of corruption.

-Lopez and I were actually on the same side of Chicago transportation issue a few years ago, which I interviewed him about efforts to eradicate the antisocial Chicago “tradition” of privatizing public car parking spots with “dibs” junk.
+Lopez and I were actually on the same side of a Chicago transportation issue a few years ago, when I interviewed him about efforts to eradicate the antisocial Chicago “tradition” of privatizing public car parking spots with “dibs” junk.

 But Lopez revealed himself to be one of the most blatant antagonists of our city’s Livable Streets movement last February 9.
 That’s when he railed against the Archer Avenue traffic safety project in the 12th Ward, and Complete Streets in general, for nearly 10 minutes at a Chicago Pedestrian and Traffic Safety Committee meeting.

 Lopez rudely walked out of the meeting as the 12th Ward’s Ald.
 Julia Ramirez, a progressive, responded to his grievances, but not before he greeted frequent “Archer Guardians” protester Claudia Zuno.
-The political motive of his rant become more transparent a week later, when Zuno announced her candidacy as a more conservative, anti-“obstructive bike lanes” alternative to Ramirez Ramirez.
-(Streetsblog does not endorse candidates.)
+The political motive of his rant become more obvious a week later, when Zuno announced her candidacy as a more conservative, anti-“obstructive bike lanes” alternative to Ramirez.
+(Streetsblog Chicago does not endorse candidates.)

 What Trib said when I asked for retraction of “[SBC is] demonizing anyone who dares to oppose their views as members of the ‘right-leaning political class.'”